 At Absolutely Cultured, we are committed to supporting creative practitioners through our talent development programmes such as the Hull Independent Producer Initiative (HIPI) and Fruit Factory Network (FFN).
-Throughout the current crisis, access to this support and opportunities for us to come together digitally are now more important than ever.
+Throughout the COVID crisis, access to this support and opportunities for to come together digitally are more important than ever.

 On 30 April we hosted an informal discussion forum on the subject of keeping happy, healthy and creative at home.